microsoft/virtualnodesOnAzureContainerInstances/Docs/K8sHelpers.md

                     kubectl delete pod "$name" -n "$namespace"
                   done
           restartPolicy: OnFailure
-          serviceAccountName: <Your Service Account>  # Ensure it has permissions to list/delete pods
+          serviceAccountName: pod-manager  # Ensure it has permissions to list/delete pods
 ```

 ### Configuring the Pods to request the cleanup